dobarco/hackathon/README.md

-# Evento e Convidado App
+# Demo Spring and Spring Boot

 Sample project created to validate some Spring concepts